 Author contributions: Zhang XJ and Lv J searched and reviewed published articles, wrote and revised the manuscript, and made substantial contributions to the conception and design of this study; Zhang XJ, Yu Y, Zhao HP, Guo L, Dai K, and Lv J critically reviewed and revised the manuscript; and all authors have read and approved the final manuscript.

-Supported by Xi’an Municipal Health Commission of China, No. 2022qn07 and 2023ms11.
+Supported by Xi’an Municipal Health Commission of China, No. 2022qn07 and No. 2023ms11.

 Corresponding author: Jing Lv, MD, Doctor, Department of Clinical Laboratory, Honghui Hospital, Xi’an Jiaotong University, No. 555 Youyi Dong Road, Xi’an 710054, Shaanxi Province, China. lvjing-1219@163.com